Geoff Cope took a hat-trick on his Test debut against Pakistan © Getty Images

 While the regulars were away, the team was handled by veteran pace bowler Fred Trueman.
 It was the canny captaincy of Trueman which made Cope think about his bowling.

-In a match against Northamptonshire on a seaming pitch at Bramall Lane in Sheffield, Colin Milburn was scoring freely.
+In a match against Northamptonshire on a seaming pitch at Bramall Lane, Colin Milburn was scoring freely.
 Trueman asked Cope how he would bowl at Milburn.
 When the bowler suggested an off-stump line, Trueman made him reconsider.
-The legendary fast bowler explained that Milburn couldn’t hit a leg-stump line due his bulk.
+The legendary fast bowler explained that Milburn couldn’t hit a leg-stump line due to his bulk.
 Indeed, Cope soon got his wicket following those instructions.

 Cope was awarded his Yorkshire cap in 1970.
 But, two years down the line he faced his first major problem.
 His action was brought under scrutiny and he was suspended by a review committee.